Payroll Taxes, Costs, and Benefits Paid By Employers

-If the employer pays the premium in advance, a current asset such as Prepaid Insurance is used.
+If the employer pays the insurance premium in advance, a current asset such as Prepaid Insurance is used.
 The account balance will be reduced and Worker Compensation Insurance Expense will increase as the employees work.

 If the employer does not pay the premiums in advance, the company must accrue the expense with an adjusting entry that increases Worker Compensation Insurance Expense along with increases in a current liability such as Worker Compensation Insurance Liability.
 In this situation the current liability will be reduced when the employer pays the worker compensation insurance premiums.

-Worker compensation insurance is a significant expense for the employer and therefore we consider it an important part of payroll accounting.
+In some industries, worker compensation insurance is a significant expense for the employer and therefore we consider it an important part of payroll accounting.

 6. Employer portion of insurance (health, dental, vision, life, disability)